asmath-enterprises/React-training/README.md

 ### Notes:

-`Mybtn` is a component to make own button.
+`Mybtn` is a component to Create own button.
 In `Btndynamic` I call the component `Mybtn` on that i pass the property data.
 In `Btndynamic` i added arithmetic Operations like addition,subraction,multiplication,divison and then i call the function by passing the props to `Mybtn`.